 Now let this be clear, I am even considered pretty conservative on my political views here in the U.S.A. and I am 100% against terrorism and communist insurgencies.
 I want it to end too in all ways possible, but the fear is that this Philippine bill can also be used to anyone who is critical of the Philippine government (especially the Duterte administration now) is a legitimate concern.
 Given that the administration is already consolidating so much power from all three branches of the government.
 Duterte's minions are holding the majority in Congress and Senate (Legislative) and Supreme Court (Judiciary).
 They tried to bully anyone who is against them, especially those on the oppositions like the removal of previous Chief Justice Sereno, jailing Senator de Lima, belittling Vice President Robredo who works harder during this COVID pandemic than him, making fun/chilidsh personal attack to Diokno and more.
 Even ordinary citizens, inside and outside the country.
 Like the Overseas Filipino Worker (OFW) in Taiwan, our own government tried to deport her for sharing in social media her critical opinions toward the Duterte administration.
 How ironic and disappointing, Taiwan protected our own citizen from the bullying of our own government.
 Taiwan refuses to deport caregiver who ‘insulted’ Philippine president on Facebook.

-People in our country who posted satirical jokes, disappointments, and frustrations about Duterte and his administration were also arrested without a warrant. teacher, son arrested without warrant in GenSan over Facebook post.
+People in our country who posted satirical jokes, disappointments, and frustrations about Duterte and his administration were also arrested without a warrant.
+A teacher, son arrested without warrant in GenSan over Facebook post.
 The reason behind their post?
 Hunger (or fear of hunger) during the enforced COVID quarantine.
 Also, the warrantless arrest of a teacher over tweet threatening Duterte was considered invalid and the court junks case vs teacher who offered bounty to kill Duterte.
 All these teachers are charged for citing sedition.
 I do not condone what they did but even Duterte himself always joke about killing (or seriously, to be honest we don't know anymore, it depends on his mood).

-Living in a country where a MAN CAN BE SHOT FOR NOT WEARNING A FACE MASK OR NOT FOLLOWING SIMPLE QUARANTINE RULES, even if he is retired soldier suffering post-traumatic stress disorder (PTSD) is something to really WORRY about, what more when they passed a law where someone who bought a knife or anything that can be used as a weapon can already be a suspected terrorist (or anyone decided by their chosen Council).
+Living in a country where a MAN CAN BE SHOT FOR NOT WEARNING A FACE MASK OR NOT FOLLOWING SIMPLE QUARANTINE RULES, even if he is a retired soldier suffering post-traumatic stress disorder (PTSD) is something to really WORRY about, what more when they passed a law where someone who bought a knife or anything that can be used as a weapon can already be a suspected terrorist (or anyone decided by their chosen Council).
 It is more ridiculous now for me cause I live in a country where the right of the people to own a gun is even protected by their Constitution, called the Second Amendment.
 It is not even a gun you need to own in the Philippines to be a suspected terrorist, a knife will do.
 LOL.

 I support the good intentions behind this Anti-Terrorism Bill, everyone who care about their country and is against terrorism will support this bill, as long as it is modified to make sure that it won't be abused.
 It is a given that any law can be abuse, but with the Executive branch already abusing its power now and them executing this new law later on.
 We need an assurance that the final form of this law is clear and the best form it can be to avoid or to be sure that it has the tiniest possibility of being abuse.
 And that is their job as lawmakers to make sure of that.
 To find the holes and fix it.